thegriglat/GHC/Readme.md

 Scripts
 -------

 Each script has command line option parser, so -h option will give you some useful information.
-Most of scripts can export data in JSON format (`-j` or `-jo` options).

-    -o OUTPUT, --output OUTPUT is directory for output plots -c DBSTR, --dbstr DBSTR is string used for connection for Oracle DB.
-It likes *oracle://user/pass@db* -j JSON, --json JSON is file name of output JSON file

 ### ghc.py ###